 At Great River Energy (GRETM) we encourage the wise use of energy through conservation and energy efficiency.
 We know the cheapest – and cleanest – kilowatt-hour is the one we don’t have to produce.
 So conservation and energy efficiency have become our “first fuel.”

 Because our customer base is largely residential, one of the best places to practice energy efficiency and conservation is in building construction.
-The more efficiently we build new homes and businesses, the less energy they use and the longer we can delay building expensive new power plants.
+The more efficiently we build new homes and businesses, the less energy they use and the less energy we have to produce or purchase.

 And because we’re a utility that believes in taking its own advice, we decided to set an example.